Basically Frightened

 "Basically Frightened" is a song written by Col. Bruce Hampton, Tinsley Ellis and Ricky Keller.
 The song was first recorded and released on Col. Bruce Hampton's 1986 solo album "Arkansas" on Landslide Records.

-The song was frequently performed by Southern jam band legends Col. Bruce Hampton and The Aquarium Rescue Unit.
-The lineup of ARU featuring Col. Bruce Hampton, Oteil Burbridge, Jimmy Herring, Matt Mundy, and Jeff Sipe recorded the song and released it on their debut self-titled album in 1992.
+The song was frequently performed by Southern jam band legends Col. Bruce Hampton and the Aquarium Rescue Unit.
+The lineup of ARU featuring Hampton, Oteil Burbridge, Jimmy Herring, Matt Mundy, and Jeff Sipe recorded the song and released it on their debut self-titled album in 1992.
 That same year Billy Bob Thornton directed the movie Widespread Panic: Live from the Georgia Theatre which features a music video for "Basically Frightened" recorded by Widespread's opening act, ARU.

 The song also appeared on a 1994 compilation retrospective of Col. Bruce Hampton's solo career titled "Strange Voices: A History 1977-1987," also on Landslide Records.

 Bruce Hampton wrote and directed a short film in the 1990s called "Basically Frightened."